yasersakkaf/Visualize-Women-Harrasment-in-India-using-GeoPandas/README.md

 ### Install the requirements using the command:
 `pip intsall -r requirements.txt`

-Open Visualizations and just run each cell !!!
+Open Visualization.ipynb and just run each cell !!!